GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/mainthread-work-breakdown/index.md

 for an overview of how Chromium renders web pages.

-See [Do less main thread work](https://developers.google.com/web/tools/chrome-devtools/speed/get-started#main) to learn how to use Chrome DevTools to to investigate exactly what your main thread is doing as the page loads.
+See [Do less main thread work](https://developers.google.com/web/tools/chrome-devtools/speed/get-started#main) to learn how to use Chrome DevTools to investigate exactly what your main thread is doing as the page loads.

 ### Script evaluation